jtreutel/gcp-cloud-sql-iap-proxy/README.md

 Creates a small VM to act as an IAP proxy server for Cloud SQL, allowing access to authorized GCP users outside the private network without publicly exposing the database.

+NOTE: This module requires that you [enable IAM auth on your Cloud SQL instance.](https://docs.cloud.google.com/sql/docs/mysql/iam-authentication)

 The VM is provisioned with:
 * No public IP address.
 * A startup script to download, install, and run the Cloud SQL Proxy as a `systemd` service.